canonical/ubuntu-cloud-docs/aws/aws-how-to/instances/data-science-stack-on-ec2.rst

 Open your browser with the address ``localhost:30633`` and start using your freshly deployed Jupyter Notebook with CUDA enabled.

 .. note::
-    Note: If you want to create more Jupyter Notebook deployments, you will need to create additional tunnels for the new ports too.
+    If you want to create more Jupyter Notebook deployments, you'll have to create additional tunnels on new ports.